Most bikers take passion in getting their hands dirty and fix

 2. Axle Tool

 For years, modern sports bike owners had to buy an odd-size Allen key to remove their bike's front wheel.
 But, not anymore!
 The new and innovative axle tool has all of the most common sizes used in front axles, all in one place.
-Get it now, and you'll be glad that you bought it.
+Get it, we are sure you will be glad you did.

 3. Impact driver